 - Maximum investment.
 You’ll need to pass SoLo Fund’s internal checks to increase your monthly investment contributions.

 - Borrower defaults.
 While you can verify a borrower’s ability to repay a loan, there’s no guarantee that you’ll get your money back.

 - Short-term investing.
-Loans only last up to 30 days, so you’ll need multiple loans to generate recurring earnings.
+Loan terms average under 30 days, so you’ll need multiple loans to generate recurring earnings.

 - Earnings are taxable as income.
 Unlike many other investments, the money you earn is considered income and will be taxed at your marginal tax rate.